AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - Kinesis Data Streams
     - Amazon CloudWatch (Logs and events)
     - AWS IoT
+- can dump data in a single data repository at a time
 - Outputs
     - 3rd party
         - Splunk